Peak Power – Training at Our Highest Potential

-The goals of wellness, fitness and performance in the SPINPower® program are achieved by increasing two things: aerobic capacity and muscle activation potential.
-With well-trained cardiovascular, pulmonary and muscular systems, riders will raise the amount of work their bodies can sustain while increasing energy expenditure.
-And they’ll feel good doing it!
+The goals of wellness, fitness and performance in the SPINPower® program are achieved by increasing two capabilities: aerobic capacity and muscle activation potential.
+With well-trained cardiovascular, pulmonary and muscular systems, you will raise the amount of work your body can sustain while increasing energy expenditure.
+Yes, that means more calories burned!

-Since different physiological responses occur at different intensities and durations, determining maximal training effort needs to balance the work efforts with recovery to cause specific adaptations in the body.
-Since the power meter can accurately measure work intensity in watts, power-based baseline markers and training zones are the most effective means of setting these intensities.
-That’s why every professional cycling team use power to train their riders for the world’s toughest races.
+Since different physiological responses occur at different intensities and durations, determining maximal training effort needs to balance the work efforts with recovery to cause specific adaptations.
+Since a power meter can accurately measure work intensity in watts, power-based baseline markers and training zones are the most effective means of setting these intensities.
+That’s why professional cycling teams use power to train their athletes for the world’s toughest races.

 The measurement of peak power provides the rider feedback about their optimal performance at certain durations.
-Peak power is used by instructors and coaches to prescribe individualized, appropriate power output for students to complete during certain intervals.
-This can be especially useful when students don’t know their Personal Spinning® Threshold (PST), training zones or heart rate.
-Anyone can come into class and track their training goals.
+This can be especially useful when riders don’t know their Personal Spinning® Threshold (PST), training zones or heart rate.
+Using peak power, anyone can get on a bike and track their training goals.

 What is Peak Power?

-But before we understand peak power, we need to first define average power.
-Average power is the average amount of work done over time, providing an average energy output of the current ride or interval duration.
-On a Spinner® bike equipped with a power meter or power crank, the watts shown on the computer are a constant snapshot of your work rate at any given moment, with average watts displayed to the lower right (see left).
+Before we can understand peak power, we need to first comprehend average power.
+Average power is the average amount of work done over time, providing an average energy output in watts for the whole workout or interval duration.
+On a Spinner® bike equipped with a power meter or power crank, the computer or app shows your current and average watts at any given moment.

 Peak power is the highest average power output recorded during a specific time.
-Peak power helps riders understand the average wattage they are capable of sustaining, giving accurate feedback on rider’s baseline fitness and optimal capable potential at various durations.
-It is also used to establish and incorporate the principles of individuality of each student and specificity in training.
-And they don’t necessarily need to know their training zones or heart rate for a particular class.
+For example, your 30-second peak power is the highest average power output you can sustain for 30 seconds.
+Peak power helps riders understand the average wattage they are capable of sustaining, giving accurate feedback on baseline fitness and optimal potential at various durations.

 How to Determine Peak Power

-We can determine peak power values with the SPINPower® Computer (which comes standard on the Spinner® Chrono Power).
-Using the interval function (see right), riders can review a summary of the maximal average power sustained for that stage.
+We can determine peak power values with intervals when you sustain the highest output possible at a steady cadence.
 Like a record-setting personal best, this remains the rider’s peak power for that duration.

-The timed interval can be used to understand the effort the rider is capable of sustaining effort for a specific period of time.
-For instance, after a proper warm up, the instructor may coach riders through a five-minute interval.
+Bike computers and apps have interval functions that will record average power during those periods.
+The timed interval can be used to understand the effort the rider is capable of sustaining for a specific period of time.
+For instance, after a proper warm-up, the instructor may coach riders through a five-minute interval.
 The rider’s goal is to work at their maximal sustained potential, noting their maximal average power at the end of the stage.
 This is noted as their five-minute peak power.
 Riders with established peak power values recorded in tracking software can compare their past results to determine if they have established a new personal best.
 This baseline marker can now be used as a motivational target in future efforts.

-Since peak power is often a full expression of one’s maximum potential, use techniques that elicit emotional responses to influence riders’ motivation and performance.
-This will heighten powerful physical and psychological responses, triggering endorphin activation, improving efficiency in movement, enhancing focus and proprioception, and boosting will power to achieve their potential.
+Since peak power is often a full expression of one’s maximum potential, instructors will use coaching techniques that elicit emotional responses to influence motivation and performance.
+This will heighten powerful physical and psychological responses, triggering endorphin activation, improving efficiency in movement, enhancing focus and proprioception, and boosting willpower to achieve their potential.

 - Use appropriate work-to-rest durations based on exercise science principles.

-- Discuss the overall goal and the benefits on the efforts to prepare them for the ride ahead.
+- Set your mind on the overall goal and the benefits on the efforts.

-- Break down the process into manageable pieces to prepare them for the task at hand
+- Break down the process into manageable pieces to prepare for the task at hand.